prawnzyy/tp/docs/DeveloperGuide.md

 <img src="images/UML/modifysequencediagram.png" width="700px">

+**Note**: The lifeline for `ModifyCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 **Note**: Due to limited space in the sequence diagram, certain behaviour could not be shown.
 1. `recipeUuid` is the `UniqueId` of the recipe that was passed into `ModifyCommand`.
 2. `newRecipe` is the modified version of the recipe that contains the modified list of ingredients.
 This recipe was